balureddy003/DyoGrid/README.md

 Agents can now invoke `sap_api` or `salesforce_api` through this gateway.
 Open `http://localhost:8000/mcp/admin` to manage connectors using the MCP Gateway UI or navigate to `/mcp-admin` in the frontend when running locally.
+The backend also redirects `/admin` and `/mcp-admin` to this interface for convenience.
 If you prefer a separate process, run `python backend/connectors/mcp_gateway.py` instead.

 The frontend expects a `VITE_MCP_GATEWAY_URL` environment variable (see `frontend/.env.example`) pointing at your gateway instance, typically